 And I feel so stupidly happy, almost to the point of giddiness, that I have managed that single vocal manifestation of my mind.
 Surely my blind eyes are dancing dumbly in the dark.
 Then there is a long silence, and I am afraid all my labor had been for naught, all my childish pride in uttering a sound has been washed up and ignored.

 But then the boy, knowing beyond knowing, answers me with a melancholy tenderness:

 Yes, yes it is snowing.

-And now, all of a sudden, I feel the egg of myself break all the way, and the yoke come oozing out, and the tears I had been unable to shed run down my face.
+And all of a sudden, I feel the egg of myself break all the way, and the yoke come oozing out, and the tears I had been unable to shed run down my face.
 And I am shaking.
 And then he touches me again, and I try and shrink back again, but he won’t let me this time.
 I don’t know what miracle has happened, but he holds me, holds a murderer against him, and the powerful sensation of human touch feels as if it might kill me.
+I am still shaking, but the sorrow is not unmixed with some blessed joy.
 I think of my mother, and cry myself to sleep.